cs0041/bricknblock-smart-contracts/README.md

     - `setIFactoryFundraising`: Sets the address of the fundraising factory, restricted to admin role.

 ### 2. FactoryFundraisingDao.sol
+Manages DAO-specific fundraising initiatives.
+This contract provides the functionality for decentralized decision-making in fundraising operations.
 - **Purpose**: Factory contract for creating `RealEstateFundraisingDao` contracts.
 - **Key Features**:
   - **DAO Creation**: